maximedessambre/dali2iot/README.md

 d2i.monitor()
 ```

-The monitoring thread open a websocket to the gateway and listen to incoming messages.
+Start a websocket to the gateway and listen to incoming messages.
 When a device state change is receive, the corresponding DaliDevice get their status updated to reflect the current state of the device

 #### Example